kelvindabest273/LED-Micropad/README.md

 1x PCB (not sure if this should be included)\

 1x 3D Printed Case (not sure if this should be included)\

+# Resources that I used to help me make this: